 - Any vehicle displaying a valid disability permit may be parked in any valid campus parking space, including a designated disability space.
 Valid permits include state issued license plates and placards, and permits issued by the Town of Poughkeepsie.
 Members of the college community with a documented temporary condition that impairs their mobility may request a temporary disability parking permit from the Health Services or Disability and Support Services.

 - Students living in the Terrace Apartments or their guests may enter at the Collegeview Avenue gate and drive directly to Terrace Apartment parking.
 Special Terrace Apartment stickers are available from Safety and Security.
 The college designates one numbered parking space per Terrace Apartment; only residents of that Terrace Apartment may park in the designated space.
-Other Terrace Apartment residents and their guests may park at the south side of Walker Field House.
 Long-term parking in the Town House parking lots is restricted to those cars with “TH” parking decals.

-- Students or guests with something to load or unload may obtain a 20 minute pass from Safety and Security at the Main Gate.
+- Students or guests with something to load or unload may obtain a 20 minute pass from Safety and Security at the Main Gate and also at our main office located at 2500 New Hackensack Road.
 They may park only in the spaces near each residence hall designated as loading zones, not in other parking areas.
 It is the responsibility of students to inform their guests of this regulation.

 Note: A disabled car is not a valid excuse to avoid fines or towing.